-$c = 2.99792458 \times 10^8 \text{ meters per second}$
+$c = 2.99792458 \times 10^8$ meters per second

-20.3.4.4 CEI Data Sets
+20.3.4.4 Data Sets

-The t{oe} shall be equal to the t{oc} of the same CNAV CEI data set. t{op} does not have to match t{oe}/t{oc} .
-As a redundant check, t{op} in message type 10 will match with the t{op} term in message type 30-37 for a valid CEI data set.
+The toe shall be equal to the toc of the same CNAV CEI data set.

+t{op} does not have to match t{oe}/t{oc} , but the t{op} in Message Type 10 will match the t{op} in Message Type 30-37 from the same CEI data set.

 The following rule governs the transmission of t{oe} and t{oc} values in different CEI data sets: The transmitted t{oe}/t{oc} will be different from any value transmitted by the SV during the preceding six hours.

-Cutovers to new CEI data sets will occur only on hour boundaries except for the first CEI data set of a new CEI data sequence propagation.
-The first CEI data set may be cut-in (reference paragraph 20.3.4.1) at any time during the hour and therefore may be transmitted by the SV for less than one hour.
+Cutovers to new CEI data sets will occur only on two-hour boundaries except for the first CEI data set of a new CEI data sequence propagation.
+The first CEI data set may be cut-in (reference paragraph 20.3.4.1) at any time during the two hours and therefore may be transmitted by the SV for less than two hours.

-The start of the transmission interval for each CEI data set corresponds to the beginning of the curve fit interval for the CEI data set.
+Except for the first CEI data set of a new CEI data sequence propagation, the start of the transmission interval for each CEI data set corresponds to the beginning of the curve fit interval for the CEI data set.
 Each CEI data set remains valid for the duration of its transmission interval, and nominally also remains valid for the duration of its curve fit interval.
 A CEI data set is rendered obsolete before the end of its curve fit interval when it is superseded by the SV cutting over to the first CEI data set of a new CEI data sequence propagation.